-Varicella-zoster virus (VZV), is a a double-stranded DNA virus.
+Varicella-zoster virus (VZV), is a double-stranded DNA virus.
 It is a herpes virus related to the herpes simplex virus.
 It causes varicella or chickenpox which is a contagious disease and presents with fever and skin lesions.
 Mostly chickenpox affects people during childhood.

 After the acute infection resolves, the virus stays in the ganglia adjacent to the spinal cord (dorsal root ganglion) or other sensory ganglia in a dormant form for years and decades.
 It is never eliminated from the body by the immune system.
 However, the immune system of the host does not allow the virus to replicate.

 Some people will apparently normal immunity also tend to develop shingles.
-In these patients, the disease is thought to occur when VZV antibody titres and cellular immunity are reduced to such low levels that they are no longer effective in preventing viral activation.
+In these patients, the disease is thought to occur when VZV antibody titers and cellular immunity are reduced to such low levels that they are no longer effective in preventing viral activation.